-An internal health and safety internal audit programme that meets the requirements of ISO 45001 can be hugely beneficial to an organisation.
+An internal health and safety audit programme that meets the requirements of ISO 45001 can be hugely beneficial to an organisation.
 This article explores three of these benefits:

-The ISO 45001 management system requires your organisation to establish an internal audit programme based on the level of risks that hazards pose.
+The ISO 45001 management system requires your organisation to establish an internal audit programme based on the level of risk that hazards pose.
 This is unlike previous versions of ISO management standards, where there was a more narrowly defined requirement to audit every process.

-The internal audit programme should be discussed at Management Review meeting and agreed with top managers.
+The internal audit programme should be discussed at a Management Review meeting and agreed with top managers.
 The audit programme is the ideal platform on which to identify current and future audit requirements.
 Adopting the risk-based approach will enable you to direct your resources and audit areas of the occupational health and safety system that have higher levels of hazard.
 These might include: